-Top 5 Super Bowl Halftime Show Performances
+Top 5 Super Bowl Halftime Performances

 Let’s face it, any proper list of the top Super Bowl halftime performances is going to be dominated by classic rock acts.
 If any good came from Janet Jackson’s infamous wardrobe malfunction during the 2004 halftime show, it’s that for the next half dozen years the NFL chose to give classic rockers such as Bruce Springsteen and Paul McCartney the home field advantage in terms of booking.
-Of course, the music chosen for halftime shows has regrettably swung back to the world of pop in recent years.
-So as we prepare for this year’s big game, we take a fond look back at the Top 5 Super Bowl Halftime Show Performances:
+Of course, the music chosen for halftime shows has inevitably swung back to the world of pop in recent years.
+So, as we prepare for this year’s big game, we take a fond look back at the Top 5 Super Bowl Halftime Show Performances:

 Tom Petty and the Heartbreakers